gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Overview of the Join Process {#ssec-overview-join-process}

 A node performs the following steps in order to join an OSCORE group.
-Messages exchanged among the participants follow the formats defined in {{I-D.palombini-ace-key-groupcomm}}, and are further specified in {{sec-joining-node-to-AS}} and {{sec-joining-node-to-GM}} of this document.
-The Group Manager acts as the Key Distribution Center (KDC) defined in {{I-D.palombini-ace-key-groupcomm}}.
+Messages exchanged among the participants follow the formats defined in {{I-D.ietf-ace-key-groupcomm}}, and are further specified in {{sec-joining-node-to-AS}} and {{sec-joining-node-to-GM}} of this document.
+The Group Manager acts as the Key Distribution Center (KDC) defined in {{I-D.ietf-ace-key-groupcomm}}.

 1. The joining node requests an Access Token from the AS, in order to access a join resource on the Group Manager and hence join the associated OSCORE group (see {{sec-joining-node-to-AS}}).
 The joining node will start or continue using a secure communication channel with the Group Manager, according to the response from the AS.